Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Prototype implementation:

-We now describe \textsc{Prospector}\footnote{\textsc{Prospector} is available under the terms of the Apache 2.0 version from the GitHub repository of \textsc{project ``KB''} \url{https://github.com/sap/project-kb}}, a prototype implementation of the approach described in Section~\ref{description}.
-In the following sections we detail how to extract the vulnerability information from the NVD, prune the large initial number of candidate commits, define a suitable feature vector representation for them, and finally rank the remaining candidate commits.
+\prospector\footnote{\prospector is available under the terms of the Apache 2.0 version from the GitHub repository of \textsc{project ``KB''} \url{https://github.com/sap/project-kb}}, is a prototype implementation of the approach described in \Cref{description}.
+In the following sections, we detail how we extract the vulnerability information from an advisory, how we prune the large initial number of candidate commits, how we obtain a suitable feature vector representation for them, and finally how we rank the remaining candidate commits.